 The Department of Research aims to provide efficient and strategic support to those interested in conducting research at UNC Health Sciences at MAHEC.
 In order to ensure effective alignment with our academic health center's mission and organizational policies, we consider each project and carefully assess each request.
 Please fill out this form and a research representative will follow up with you within 5 business days: Research Support Request Form.

-MAHEC’s research vision is to become a leader in Western North Carolina health issues, policy and data.
-We strive to achieve this vision by partnering with local, state and national experts on issues relevant to health professions education and population health through collaborative, innovative, diverse, and community-driven research.
+Our vision is for UNC Health Sciences at MAHEC to become a leader in Western North Carolina health issues, policy, and data.
+We strive to achieve this vision by partnering with local, state, and national experts on issues relevant to health professions education and population health through collaborative, innovative, diverse, and community-driven research.

 Our Research Focus

-Research is a core component of our clinical practices and our academic health center, the UNC Health Sciences at MAHEC.
+Research is a core component of our clinical practices and our academic health center at UNC Health Sciences at MAHEC.
 Our scientists are focused on the unique health issues facing Western North Carolinians and our rural and underserved populations.
 We conduct research to guide and evaluate clinical and population health interventions and to inform workforce development initiatives and healthcare policy.

 Our researchers work in interdisciplinary teams that include a wide range of clinicians, patients, public health professionals, teaching faculty, residents, medical and allied health students, local and regional community partners, other academic institutions, and state and national healthcare experts.

 Currently, our research efforts are focused on several core areas: